 The Nomura Group engages in its business globally through domestic and international offices.
 Governmental fiscal, monetary and other policy changes in Japan, or in any other country or region where the Nomura Group conducts business may affect its business, financial condition and results of operations.
 In addition, any changes to the monetary policy of the Bank of Japan or central banks in major economies worldwide, which could potentially lead to volatility of interest rate or yields may negatively affect the Nomura Group's ability to provide asset management products to its clients as well as the Nomura Group's trading and investment activities.
-For example, on 19 March 2024, the Bank of Japan ended its negative interest rate policy.
-While so far such change has not materially affected the Nomura Group's business, the future of the Bank of Japan's policies and the potential effect of such changes on its business remain uncertain.
+Recently, the Bank of Japan ended its negative interest rate policy in March 2024, and further raised the rate in July 2024 and January 2025.
+While so far, such changes have not materially affected the Nomura Group's business, the future of the Bank of Japan's policies and the potential effect of such changes on its business remain uncertain.
+Furthermore, due to policy shifts resulting from the change of government in the United States in 2025, as well as defeats of ruling parties in many countries in national level elections held in 2024, there is an increasing uncertainty regarding policy changes.
+The impact on the Nomura Group's business from the broader risks posed by increased uncertainty is unclear.